jjsyucsd/cse15l-lab-reports/LabReport3.md

 Citation: I learned about the `grep -r` option from: https://www.geeksforgeeks.org/grep-command-in-unixlinux/#options-available-in-grep-command

 Option 2: `grep -i` (Case Insensitive Search):
 The `grep -i` option performs a case insensitive search.
-THis is useful when the case of the letters should not affect the desired search results.
+This is useful when the case of the letters should not affect the desired search results.

 * Example 1: In this example, we use `grep -i` to search the text file `rr37.txt` located in the `biomed` subdirectory for all lines that contain the string `"ambulatory"`.
 ```